Human Remains (TV series): "An English Squeak"

 The apparently bucolic aristo-existence of Peter and Flick is shadowed by an ailment on her part that makes physical intimacy impossible.
 Still reeling from the death of her true love Geoffrey, Flick has little time for the downtrodden, childish, and unimpressive Peter.
-However, he waits on his reluctant wife hand and foot, nursing her through her struggle with an imaginary illness which, in Flick's own words, means "penile accommodation is absolutely impossible", despite a highly suspicious relationship with her masseur.
+However, he waits on his indifferent wife hand and foot, nursing her through her struggle with an imaginary illness which, in Flick's own words, means "penile accommodation is absolutely impossible", despite a highly suspicious relationship with her masseur.
 Flick rarely acknowledges this compassion, is utterly exasperated with Peter's small stature, and is more than happy to bury him in the pet cemetery when his time to leave this world comes.
 Peter's main goal is to win a juvenile showjumping competition he is taking part in, but this falls on his birthday, much to the annoyance of Flick, who has gone to great efforts to throw a children's birthday party complete with clown and macabre piano music.

 "Slither In"

 "Ignorance is bliss, that to me is the beauty of a coma".
-Brummie B&B owners Gordon and Sheila fit their swinging lifestyle alongside looking after Sheila's coma stricken sister.
-Despite a relatively happy marriage Sheila isn't physically attracted to Gordon, describing the first time she saw him naked as "like a road accident.
+Brummie B&B owners Gordon and Sheila fit their swinging lifestyle alongside looking after Sheila's coma stricken sister, Val.
+Despite a relatively happy marriage, Sheila isn't physically attracted to Gordon, describing the first time she saw him naked as "like a road accident.
 Shocking, but you can't help looking!"
-Uneasy at the thought of eventually losing her sister Val, Sheila doesn't know how to handle it.
-Gordon reminds her Val's death will be a blessing, as they can expand their swinging room into the bedroom she currently occupied.
-The episode concludes with Val having been relegated to the corner of the room and covered in a dust sheet as the sex-dungeon 'play room' is expanded into her current bedroom.
+Uneasy at the thought of eventually losing her sister, Sheila doesn't know how to handle it.
+Gordon reminds her that Val's death will be a blessing, as they can expand their swinging room into the bedroom she currently occupies.
+The episode concludes with Val having been relegated to the corner of the room and covered in a dust sheet as the sex-dungeon 'play room' is expanded into her bedroom.